-Gone are the days when children and students need to hide their comic books from the parents and teachers in order to enjoy them secretly.
+Gone are the days when children and students must hide their comic books from their parents and teachers to enjoy them secretly.
 Thanks to webtoons, folks can read comics anywhere on the Internet.
 But have you ever come across a publishing platform that primarily posts webtoons and generates substantial revenue from ads?

 We bet you haven’t if you are not a comics geek or from Korea.
-In Korea, 1 in 3 people is reading webtoons on the smartphone every week (Src).
+In Korea, 1 in 3 people reads webtoons on a smartphone every week (Src).
 And when you ask a person about his/her favorite webtoon platform, chances are high that you’ll be introduced to Naver’s Webtoons, a publishing portal for comic lovers.

 Naver, which is the leading search engine in South Korea, attracts the largest number of comics fans, and Webtoons has been contributing hugely to Naver’s overall revenue since its inception.
 So, is this the reason why we chose Webtoons for our next Becoming series?
 Well, of course, revenue matters the most.
-But Webtoons’ unique and interesting growth strategies are the factors that attracted us towards it.
+But Webtoons’ unique and interesting growth strategies are the factors that attracted us to them.

 To give you an overview of their growth rate in the past decade, here are a few statistics:

-- Webtoons started as a startup in 2004 and outpaced some of its competitors such as Daum, another search portal that has the second-largest share in the Korean market.
+- Webtoons started as a startup in 2004 and outpaced some of its competitors, such as Daum, another search portal with the second-largest share in the Korean market.

 - Last year, Naver’s Webtoons app became the No. 1 in not only in Korea but also in Japan.
 The app is installed on more than 50 million people’s mobile devices.
 Sales grew fast, and the company hit $502 million in revenue.

-Webtoons.com was launched by Junkoo Kim, a self-proclaimed comics geek in 2004.
-Back in the late 90s, the Korean economy was collapsing including the Manhwa (Korean term for animated cartoons) industry.
-As many comic companies were shutting down the production, Junkoo Kim wanted to help webtoon lovers by getting the comics into their hands for free.
+Webtoons.com was launched by Junkoo Kim, a self-proclaimed comics geek, in 2004.
+In the late 90s, the Korean economy collapsed, including the Manhwa (Korean term for animated cartoons) industry.
+As many comic companies were shutting down production, Junkoo Kim wanted to help webtoon lovers by getting the comics into their hands for free.
 Kim brainwashed his mind and ended up establishing an in-house startup, Webtoons.

 Number of Artists – 4 (Src).